Uncategorized

 How did I get to this place?

-I realise now – that I may not have felt ‘safe’ enough in some yoga classes.
+I realise now – that I have not felt ‘safe’ enough in some yoga classes.
 I struggled to find comfort, my place or a sense of belonging.
 Perhaps there wasn’t space or time, or even the intention, in a class to acknowledge the powerful feelings and thoughts that arose in my body and mind when engaging with somatic movements and breathing practices.
-I felt I was actually becoming further cut off from my body and mind and not finding the space to welcome or encourage a connection to experiences and wisdom arriving in my body in a standard yoga class.
+I felt I was becoming further cut off from my body and mind and not finding the space to welcome or encourage a connection to experiences and wisdom arriving in my body in a standard yoga class.

 I can only share or teach from what I know and have experienced – it’s the only truthful way to move forward.